Aacceeee/library-system/README.md

 ### Background

-The Library Management System is a web-based application designed to streamline the operations of a library.
-Libraries today face challenges in managing their book inventory, member registrations, and borrowing transactions manually.
-This application provides an efficient, digital solution to automate these processes and improve accessibility for librarians.
+The Library Management System is a web application which works with the day to day needs of a library.
+Nowadays, libraries are not able to track their books, members, transactions, etc. manually.
+This applications offers an effective, digitized way to streamline these workflows and enhance the user experience for librarians.

-The system addresses the need for a centralized platform where librarians can easily manage books, track member information, and monitor borrowing activities.
-By automating these tasks, the application reduces human error, saves time, and enhances the overall efficiency of library operations.
+This system fulfills the needs for librarians to perform book management, member management, borrowing management, and more through a simple user interface on a single platform.
+With the automation of these processes, the human error is minimized, time is saved and the overall library functioning becomes more efficient.

 ### Problem Statement